Tragedy deals near-term blow to cruise industry

 "In light of the uncertainty, we believe it is prudent to lower the bar," Hendrix said.

-Nomura analyst Harry Curtis lowered his 2012 estimate by 8 percent to $2.36 per share on Carnival, due to lower capacity and yields and higher expenses.
+Nomura analyst Harry Curtis lowered his 2012 estimate by 8 percent to $2.36 per share on Carnival, due to lower capacity, yields and higher expenses.
 He lowered his 2013 estimate by 3 percent to $3.06 per share.

-Carnival's shares were up more than 2.5 percent on Wednesday morning, after tumbling 13.7 percent on Tuesday in their first trading session in New York since the ship struck rocks and capsized off the coast of Italy on Friday.
-Shares of rival cruise company Royal Caribbean Cruises Ltd were up just less than 2.5 percent, after falling 6.2 percent on Tuesday.
+Carnival's shares tumbled 13.7 percent on Tuesday in their first trading session in New York since the ship struck rocks and capsized off the coast of Italy on Friday.
+Rival cruise company Royal Caribbean Cruises Ltd (RCL.N) fell 6.2 percent.

 Susquehanna Financial cut its rating on both stocks to "neutral" from "positive" due to the potential impact of the tragedy on the sector.

-Carnival Chief Executive Micky Arison, who also owns the Miami Heat National Basketball Association team, has expressed sadness over the event in two company press releases and said on Twitter that he has been focused on the response to the tragedy.
+Carnival Chief Executive Micky Arison, who also owns the Miami Heat NBA team, has expressed sadness over the event in two company press releases and said on Twitter that he has been focused on the response to the tragedy.
 Yet he has not offered an outright apology or countered the onslaught of harrowing photographs of a half-sunken luxury ship with any videos of his own.

 To Gene Grabowski, a crisis communications expert with Levick Strategic Communications, that seems inadequate.

-"You have to answer with pictures; you have to answer with actions and responsibility.
-Otherwise, you're losing the struggle for control of the story," Grabowski said.
-He said companies in the midst of such crises need to apologize and to explain clearly what they are doing to help the people affected, and what they are doing to prevent such a thing from happening again.
+"You have to answer with pictures, you have to answer with actions and responsibility.
+Otherwise you're losing the struggle for control of the story," Grabowski said.
+He said companies in the midst of such crises need to apologize, explain clearly what they are doing to help the people affected, and what they are doing to prevent it from happening again.

 They also need to show that real people are working on the problem, rather than anonymous committees.